Waxing Gibbous on

 Lunation 359 / 1312

-The Moon is 11 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 11 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 359 of Meeus index or 1312 from Brown series.

 Synodic month length 29.71 days